 The markets are a random walk.
 There have literally been test where monkeys throw darts at ticker symbols in a newspaper and can outperform an actual stockbroker.

 Lets take a look at the top 10.
 You’ll see a few common themes.
 For the most part, there are no surprise holdings.
-Companies like MO, XOM, KO, JNJ are your basic holdings common in many large cap fund.
-While DE and CLX are pretty much also household names.
+Companies like MO, XOM, KO, JNJ are your basic holdings common in many large cap funds.
+While PG and CLX are pretty much also household names.
 These holdings provide stable and consistently growing dividend income for me to live off.

-Some of my more “oddball” holdings that you’re probably scratching your head are WWE, CME, MPC and TTWO.
+Some of my more “oddball” holdings that you’re probably scratching your head are WWE, TTWO, and CME.
 These holdings didn’t ever initially start out as my largest holdings, they just kind of grew like crazy to get too that point.
-And ironically, these are some of my highest performers in my portfolio, and while not necessary dividend growth investments (excluding MPC), have provided crazy capital appreciation.
+And ironically, these are some of my highest performers in my portfolio, and while not necessarily dividend growth investments (excluding CME), have provided crazy capital appreciation.
+The 3 above stocks were also some of the major standouts for all of 2018, again.

 When looking at the sectors, the top 10 holdings are spread across consumer staples, consumer discretionary, energy, financials, and industrials.
-There is a lack of tech in my top 10, but some of those holdings are just outside the top 10.
+There is a lack of tech in my top 10, but some of those holdings are just outside the top 10 (MSFT at #11).